2023 Clean Air Grants for Agricultural Stationary Diesel Engine Repower

 - Applications are limited to one grant project per Company, LLC, Taxpayer ID, etc. with final determination at the District’s discretion.

 - Engine must be operational, and verified as such by the District at a pre-inspection, and in-service at the time of application.

 - During the last 24 months, the engine must have operated 100% of the time in Santa Barbara County.
 Newly funded projects must also operate 100% of the time in Santa Barbara County.

 - During the last 24 months, the existing engine must have been in compliance with the District’s Agricultural Engine Registration program.

 - Existing engine must be destroyed by a District-approved salvage yard.

 How to Apply:

 - Determine your agricultural engine’s eligibility for this program.
-Please see CARB’s 2017 Carl Moyer Guidelines, Chapter 5, FARMER Guidelines, Community Air Projection Project Guidelines, and the project criteria and requirements page for full details.
+Please see CARB’s 2017 Carl Moyer Guidelines, Chapter 5, FARMER Guidelines, and Community Air Projection Project Guidelines for full details.

 - Gather the required information regarding the existing agricultural engine.

-- Apply for grant funds in person, by mail, email or online.
+- Apply for grant funds in person, by mail, or email.